gsarig/ootb-openstreetmap/readme.txt

 12. Demonstrating the OpenAI integration

 == Upgrade Notice ==
+= 2.6.0 =
+Version 2.6.0 adds the option to query maps: This allows you to create a map consisting of other maps, added on other posts or post types.
+This can be quite powerful when, for example, you have a custom post type for "Places" with each place having its own map, and you want to dynamically gather-up all the places on a single map.
+A shortcode has also been added as an alternative way to use this feature.

 = 2.5.0 =
 Version 2.5.0 adds support for OpenAI integration which allows you to add markers by using commands in natural language.
 Just say "please" to activate (e.g. "Please, show me where GOT was filmed").
 Requires an OpenAI API key.